|

 Sinno is the Chairman of the Communication Department at Clarke

-He established the PR/Advertising major at Clarke College, Dubuque,
+He established the PR/Advertising major at Clarke University, Dubuque,

 Iowa.